RedHatInsights/edge-api/podman/README.md

 ### Environment File

-To make the config file descibed in the next section available to Edge API for configuration of Kafka, add the following to the *edge-api.env* file.
+To make the config file described in the next section available to Edge API for configuration of Kafka, add the following to the *edge-api.env* file.

 If using a local Kafka without authentication: